Background pattern

 Use in children and adolescents

-The efficacy and safety of perindopril in children and adolescents under 18 years have not been established.
+The efficacy and safety of perindopril in children and adolescents under 18 years of age have not been established.
 Therefore, its use is not recommended in children.

-If you estimate that the action of this medication is too weak or too strong for you, consult your doctor or pharmacist.
+If you think the action of this medicine is too weak or too strong for you, consult your doctor or pharmacist.

 If you take more Perindopril Krka than you should